micky-rivera/Ubiquiti/README.md

 ## Testing

-Test files for components can be found in the component's respective folder within src/components, and can be run using:
+Test files for components can be found in their respective folders within src/components, and can be run in client folder using:

 ```bash
 npm t
 ```

+There is also a test file in the server folder that can be run using the same command, but in the server directory instead of client directory.<br/>NOTE: The server must be terminated before you run the tests, or you'll get a big fat error.

-A long list of 'todos' can be found in the todos.md file for those wishing to continue this project.
+A list of 'todos' can be found in the todos.md file for those wishing to continue this project.